neuroinformatics-unit/derotation/joss-paper/paper.md

 `derotation` is available on PyPI and can be installed with `pip install derotation`.
 It is distributed under a BSD-3-Clause license.
 Comprehensive documentation, tutorials, and example datasets are available at https://derotation.neuroinformatics.dev.
 Using Binder, users can run the software in a cloud-based environment with sample data without requiring any local installation.

 # Future Directions
 Derotation is currently used to process 3-photon movies acquired during head rotation.
-Future directions can include further automated pipelines for specific motorised stages and experimental paradigms.
+Future directions include further automated pipelines for specific motorised stages and experimental paradigms.

+# Methodological appendix
+The package has been directly tested on 3-photon imaging data obtained from cortical layer 6 callosal-projecting neurons epxressing the calcium indicator GCaMP7f in the mouse visual cortex (see Figure 3).
+More specifically, wild type C57/B6 mice were injected with retro AAV-hSyn-Cre ($1 × 10^{14}$ units per ml) in the left and with AAV2/1.syn.FLEX.GCaMP7f ($1.8 × 10^{13}$ units per ml) in the right primary visual cortex.
+A cranial window was implanted over the right hemisphere, and then a headplate was cemented onto the skull of the animal.
+After 4 weeks of viral expression and recovery, animals were head-fixed on a rotation platform driven by a direct-drive motor (U-651, Physik Instrumente).
+360 degree clockwise and counter-clockwise rotations with different speed profiles (50, 100, 150, 200 deg/s) were performed while imaging awake neuronal activity using a 25x objective (XLPLN25XWMP2, NA 1.05, 25, Olympus).
+Imaging was conducted at 7 Hz with 256x256 pixels.
+For detailed description of the 3-photon power source and imaging please see [@cloves_vivo_2024].

 # Acknowledgements